DanySK/course-laboratory-of-software-systems/slides/content/50-ddd-intro/_index.md

 * Although DDD understands the need for software patterns, principles, methodologies, and frameworks, it values developers and domain experts working together to understand domain concepts, policies, and logic equally.

-* With greater knowledge of the problem domain and a synergy with the business, developers are more likely to build software that is more readable and easier to adapt for future enhancement.
+* With greater knowledge of the problem domain and synergy with the business, developers are more likely to build software that is more readable and easier to adapt for future enhancement.

 * **Following the DDD philosophy will give developers the knowledge and skills they need to tackle large or complex business systems effectively.**